 Just a few lines to you hoping you are quite well.
 Glad to say I am going on very well, excepting a boil on my neck which I’ve had to have lanced.
 We are having some very nice weather here and it is very hot some days.
 Better than a lot of rain.
 I have not seen anything of Tom yet but I have wrote home for his address so I can write to him and then perhaps I shall be able to find him.
 Did you get my other letter, which I wrote I sent those stamps back because we do not use them out here.
 Have you seen or heard anything from Dolly lately?
 I don’t know wether (sic) to write to her or not because she don’t write to me when I do.
 I had a letter from Lizzy a few days ago and it was a nice long one to.
 What a rough time out there has been in Dublin these last few days.

 At the end of June, The Queen’s Own began moving south towards the Somme area.
-They were now up to full strength and following the extended period of rest and training, were in good condition and ready for the imminent battle.
+They were now up to full strength and following an extended period of rest and training, were in good condition and ready for the imminent battle.

 On the first day of the Somme campaign the battalion was in reserve, however, the next day, while at a position just west of the ruins of Ovillers, they received orders to resume the attack in the early hours of 3 July.
 In the assault, ‘A’ and ‘C’ Coys were to take the first enemy line, while ‘B’ and ‘D’ were to pass through and attack the second.
 Unknown to the battalion, and in a replay of events two days before, much of the enemy wire had escaped destruction by the pre-battle bombardment which would prove fatal for Peter’s company.